sairampasupuleti42/openstay/README.md

 2. Outline core features vs. future features (e.g., start simple: host matching + verification).

-3. Consider whether you want a web app, mobile app, or both.
+3. Consider whether you want a web app, a mobile app, or both.

 4. Build a basic landing page or MVP to validate interest and collect early adopters.